zatech/code-of-conduct/README.md

 All of these, and any other message that fits into a similar pattern, are strongly discouraged and may be deleted at the discretion of the admin team.

-When deciding whether or not a message should be removed, we consider the following
+When deciding whether or not a message should be removed, we consider the following:

 * is the person posting the message a long-standing member of the community with a history of valuable contributions?
 If yes, then their request is probably OK.
 If it's a brand new account that joined just to post the promotional message, we'll likely remove.
 * is the message in an appropriate channel?
 For things that you have built as an individual and want to share with the community, you can use #show.
 If you want to get input on a survey, we have #surveys.
 For companies, you can use #shameless-advertising.
 If your message is in one of these channels, it will be treated more leniently than if it is in the other channels.
 Again, these channels are mainly intended for people who are already part of the community to share things that they are involved in and want to promote, and if you join to only use these channels, your messages will likely be removed.